-United Airlines will accept a customer's wheelchair or other assistive device in addition to the checked baggage allowance at no additional charge.
-We accept all types of wheelchairs and scooters including folding, collapsible, non-folding, manual or powered.
+We'll accept your wheelchair or other assistive device in addition to your checked baggage allowance at no additional charge.
+We accept all types of wheelchairs and scooters, including folding, collapsible, non-folding, manual or powered.
 Excess, oversized and/or overweight baggage charges may apply for checking additional wheelchair(s) that are used for recreational purposes.

-Advance notice of forty-eight (48) hours and an hour in addition to the published airport check-in processing time of your originating airport is required for powered wheelchairs if the passenger will be traveling on an aircraft of 60 seats or less.
+Advance notice of forty-eight (48) hours is required for powered wheelchairs and you must arrive an hour earlier than the published airport check-in processing time of your originating airport if you'll be traveling on an aircraft of 60 seats or less.

-Please see the Special Travel Needs page for more information.
+Please see our Accessible travel page for more information.

 Checking your equipment

 Your wheelchair can be checked at the ticket counter and/or gate.
-If you’re traveling with a battery-powered wheelchair or other similar mobility device, we appreciate you arriving at the airport an hour before the published airport check-in processing time for your departure airport.
-This time helps ensure that proper handling is accomplished.
+If you're traveling with a battery-powered wheelchair or other similar mobility device, you should arrive at the airport an hour before the published airport check-in processing time for your departure airport.
+This gives us ample time to ensure proper handling of your equipment.
 For your convenience, the following airports have assistance centers in their lobbies, which are located near: